buffeinstein/PageRank-Explanation-And-Implementation/README.md

     'www.page.com': 2
 }
 ```

-Then, we'll have a list of all of the websites if we just call them by their corresponding index.
-If there are three websites, then we'll have all their new names in this list:
+With an easier way to reference each site, we can treat these numbers as the names of the nodes, and can now start to collect a list of the edges.
+If website 1 has links to both 2 and 3, and 2 has links to 1, and 3 links none, then our `indices` will be:
 ```
 #an example
-indices = [0, 1, 2]
+indices = [[0, 1], [0, 2], [2, 1]]
 #instead of ['www.example.com', 'www.test.com', 'www.page.com']
 ```
-With an easier way to reference each site, we can now start to count how many times a website has been the target, i.e another site has hyperlinked it within itself.
-If website 1 has links to both 2 and 3, and 2 has links to 1, and 3 links none, then
+We can also start to count how many times a website has been the target, i.e another site has hyperlinked it within itself.
+If website 1 has links to both 2 and 3, and 2 has links to 1, and 3 links none, then `target_counts` would be:
 ```
 #an example
 target_counts = {
+    0: 1,
     1: 1,
-    2: 1,
-    3: 1
+    2: 1
 }
 ```

-Now that we know what those are, let's start using our law blog's info to actually build the corresponding `self.url_dict`, `indices`, and `target_counts`.
+Now that we know what those are supposed to look like, let's start using our law blog's info to actually build the corresponding `self.url_dict`, `indices`, and `target_counts`.

-Real quick - for the below code, `max_nnz` is a parameter that is passed by the users!
+We open up the file and will now go through each row individually in our `for` loop, and use `i` as our counter of what row we are on in case we want to pass in a `max_nnz` that limits how many rows go up to.

 ```
 #actual code
         # loop through filename to extract the indices